 CVE identifiers are composed of the prefix “CVE” followed by an ID number (e.g., CVE-2024-12345).
 This identifier is used consistently across public databases, security advisories, and documentation to refer to the same vulnerability.
 Note that not all vulnerabilities are reported to a CNA, so some vulnerabilities may not have a CVE-ID.

-CVEs are most often the result of flaws or weaknesses in software that can be exploited to gain unauthorized access, steal data, or otherwise compromise the integrity of a system.
-In most cases, these vulnerabilities are not intentional.
-For specific examples of common vulnerability causes, OWASP maintains an annual top 10 causes of vulnerabilities in web applications.
+CVEs are the result of flaws or weaknesses in software design or implementation that can be exploited to compromise a system.
+In most cases, these vulnerabilities are not intentional, but rather the result of human error or complexity.
+For specific examples of common vulnerability causes, OWASP maintains a periodic report on the top 10 critical security risks to web applications.

 Common reasons why CVEs occur include: